 - a.
 Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b.
-Where the existence of such a relationship shall be determined based on a consideration of the following factors: - 1.
+Where the existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the following factors: - 1.
 The length of the relationship; - 2.
-The type of relationship; and/or - 3.
+The type of relationship; and - 3.
 The frequency of interaction between the persons involved in the relationship.